Why a report could help improve civic education

 It is rare for an issue to attract more than 60% of the 5.2 million eligible Swiss voters to ballot box.

-However, a study by Geneva Universityexternal link showed that about nine out of ten Swiss citizens take part in votes and elections sporadically.
+However, a study by Geneva University showed that about nine out of ten Swiss citizens take part in votes and elections sporadically.

 A.C.: The government has taken many measures in the past, some of which might have been based on insights from surveys demanded by parliament.